Proposed subjects of PhD theses for the year 2016

 Advisor: Dr hab.
 Michał Bejger (firstname.lastname@example.org)

-The Advanced LIGO and Advanced Virgo interferometric detectors are gathering (or soon will start gathering) the most sensitive data to date, in a broad range of frequencies corresponding to the emission of gravitational waves by binary systems of black holes, neutrons stars, supernova explosions and rotating neutron stars are instabilities related to them.
-The gravitational-wave detection open a completely new observational window to our Universe: gravitational-wave astronomy.
+Recent first direct gravitational-wave detection opens a completely new observational window to our Universe: gravitational-wave astronomy.
+The network of Advanced LIGO and Advanced Virgo interferometric detectors is gathering the most sensitive data to date, in a broad range of frequencies corresponding to the emission of gravitational waves by binary systems of black holes, neutrons stars, supernova explosions and rotating neutron stars are instabilities related to them.
+The potential for fundamental new discoveries in this field is substantial.

 Subject: Pulsar Astrophysics